wmelvin/wmelvin/README.md

 <li><a href="https://github.com/wmelvin/flask-file-up">flask-file-up</a> - File Upload using Flask - demo - work-in-progress</li>
 <li><a href="https://github.com/wmelvin/flask-fileup-az">flask-fileup-az</a> - File Upload using Flask, Azure Storage, and MSAL.
 Demo/work-in-progress.</li>
 <li><a href="https://github.com/wmelvin/funcisox">funcisox</a> - Use Azure Durable Functions to process audio with the Sox utility (work-in-progress learning project).</li>
+<li><a href="https://github.com/wmelvin/talk-lost-books-condg">talk-lost-books-condg</a> - A lightning talk for the July 2024 meeting of the Central Ohio .NET Developer's Group</li>
 <li><a href="https://github.com/wmelvin/try-az-pwsh">try-az-pwsh</a> - Scripts from exploring Azure CLI and PowerShell.</li>
 <li><a href="https://github.com/wmelvin/try-azure-ocr">try-azure-ocr</a> - Try using Azure Form Recognizer to extract text from images of book covers.</li>
 </ul>